arnzel/JavaProxyServlet/README.md

 Java Servlet Proxy
 ==================

-A proxy Connection written in Java using the Servlet technology.
+A Webproxy written in Java using the Servlet technology.

 Features
 --------

-1. Proxy Connection
+1. Proxy-Connection
 2. Caching requested files
-3. Transformations of the sites via jquery-selectors
+3. Manipulating sites with jquery-selectors

 Requirements